-Committee also considered the completion of several important acquisitions and the Company's successful first year as a public company when determining Mr. Graziano's incentive compensation for the year ended December 31, 2001.
+Committee also considered the completion of an important acquisition when determining Mr. Graziano's incentive compensation for the year ended December 31, 2002.
 Finally, the Compensation Committee reviewed information regarding the compensation paid to the Chief Executive Officer of comparable companies, and evaluated achievement of corporate, individual and organizational objectives for the year.
-Mr. Graziano's base salary for the year ended December 31, 2001 was set at \$275,000.
-Mr. Graziano received a bonus for the year ended December 31, 2001 of \$185,000.
-Mr. Graziano was not granted options to purchase shares of Common Stock in the year ended December 31, 2001.
+Mr. Graziano's base salary for the year ended December 31, 2002 was set at \$305,000.
+Mr. Graziano received a bonus for the year ended December 31, 2002 of \$185,000.
+Mr. Graziano was granted options to purchase 200,000 shares of Common Stock in the year ended December 31, 2002.

 Deductibility of Executive Compensation.
 The Internal Revenue Code of 1986, as amended (the "Code"), limits the federal income tax deductibility of compensation paid to the Company's Chief Executive Officer and to each of the other four most highly compensated executive officers.
 For this purpose, compensation can include, in addition to cash compensation, the difference between the exercise price of stock options and the value of the underlying stock on the date of exercise.
 The Company may deduct compensation with respect to any of these individuals only to the extent that during any year such compensation does not exceed \$1 million or meets certain other conditions (such as stockholder approval).
-The Compensation Committee does not expect cash compensation for the year ending December 31, 2001 to the Chief Executive Officer or any other executive officer to be in excess of \$1 million.
+The Compensation Committee does not expect cash compensation for the year ending December 31, 2002 to the Chief Executive Officer or any other executive officer to be in excess of \$1 million.
 If the deductibility of executive compensation becomes a significant issue, the Company's compensation plans and policy will be modified to maximize deductibility if the Company and the Committee determine that such action is in the best interests of the Company.

-Submitted by the Compensation Committee Christopher W. Dick John F. Kennedy Richard C. Klaffky, Jr.
+Submitted by the Compensation Committee

+Christopher W. Dick John F. Kennedy Richard C. Klaffky, Jr.